python-websockets/websockets/docs/index.rst

 It supports several network I/O and control flow paradigms:

-1. The default implementation builds upon :mod:`asyncio`, Python's standard asynchronous I/O framework.
+1. The primary implementation builds upon :mod:`asyncio`, Python's standard asynchronous I/O framework.
 It provides an elegant coroutine-based API.
 It's ideal for servers that handle many clients concurrently.

+   .. admonition:: As of version :ref:`13.0`, there is a new :mod:`asyncio`
+      implementation.
+      :class: important

+      The historical implementation in ``websockets.legacy`` traces its roots to early versions of websockets.
+Although it's stable and robust, it is now considered legacy.

+      The new implementation in ``websockets.asyncio`` is a rewrite on top of the Sans-I/O implementation.
+It adds a few features that were impossible to implement within the original design.

+      The new implementation will become the default as soon as it reaches feature parity.
+If you're using the historical implementation, you should :doc:`ugrade to the new implementation <howto/upgrade>`.
+It's usually straightforward.

 2. The :mod:`threading` implementation is a good alternative for clients, especially if you aren't familiar with :mod:`asyncio`.
 It may also be used for servers that don't need to serve many clients.

 3. The `Sans-I/O`_ implementation is designed for integrating in third-party libraries, typically application servers, in addition being used internally by websockets.

 .. _Sans-I/O: https://sans-io.readthedocs.io/

-Here's an echo server with the :mod:`asyncio` API:
+Here's an echo server using the :mod:`asyncio` API:

 .. literalinclude:: ../example/echo.py

-Here's how a client sends and receives messages with the :mod:`threading` API:
+Here's a client using the :mod:`threading` API:

 .. literalinclude:: ../example/hello.py